 Escaping Chicago in the winter months, Greg and Judy rent a Fountain Hills house, from a musician friend, and play every Saturday night at a close by Fountain Hills eatery.
 They are joined for the gig tonight by a friend from Seattle, Tom Wakeling, who plays bass with Lee Konitz and likes to jam with Greg and Judy when he has the opportunity.

-The trio, for this job, plays standards out of the Great American Songbook, takes requests, and play tight, yet loose, in the small Italian restaurant.
+The trio plays standards out of the Great American Songbook, takes requests, and play tight, yet loose, in the small Italian restaurant.

 Even better, than the music ,is going out for an after closing bite to eat with the gang after instruments have been packed away and the restaurant/bar shuts down for the night.

 Jazz musicians, musical God’s that they are, still eat the same kind of food the rest of us do.

 Most smoking in America has been banned from public buildings.
 All tobacco packaging has to contain scientific warnings that tobacco products are not good for your health.
 Tobacco is taxed at an exorbitant rate.
 Television advertising of tobacco products has been curtailed drastically.
 Multi-million dollar lawsuits have awarded money to smoking victims in large class action health related lawsuits.
 Doctors advise all their clients to quit.
 Smoking in movies and on television by actors and actresses has trickled to a few puffs each season.

 Camel cigarettes are one of the last surviving brands from the 1950’s.